 Atka mackerel length distributions from the 1990-1994 fisheries are discussed in previous assessments (Lowe and Fritz 2001).
-Fishery observers sampled significant numbers of fish for length data from the 2007-2009 fisheries.
-Lengths ranged from 41-51 cm with modes at 45-46 cm (Figure 16.2).
+Fishery observers sampled Atka mackerel for length data from the 2009-2011 fisheries.
+The length compositions are very consistent over years; lengths ranged from 41-51 cm with modes at 44-46 cm (Figure 17.2).